jzaleta/night-skies/README.md

 Starry-sprinkled night skies with a chance of shooting stars and Lo-fi beats.

 ## About
-[Night skies](https://night-skies.vercel.app/) is a small website created with HTML and JavaScript with the `P5.js` library that includes a starry night sky and random shooting stars and some lo-fi beats!
+[Night skies](https://night-skies.vercel.app/) is a small website created with Vite.js and the `P5.js` library that includes a starry night sky and random shooting stars and some lo-fi beats!

 ![](assets/night-skies.png)